 Smaller veins can be treated by laser technology to eliminate the appearance of unsightly discoloration.

-If you’re interested in vein treatment for your varicose or spider veins, please contact our dermatologist today at (323) 430-9800 to schedule your consultation.
-Rebecca Fitzgerald, MD serves clients in L.A., Beverly Hills and Larchmont, California.
+If you’re interested in vein treatment for smaller varicose or spider veins, please contact our dermatologist today at 323-464-8046to schedule your consultation.
+Rebecca Fitzgerald Dermatology serves clients in L.A., Beverly Hills and Larchmont, California.

 There are a variety of symptoms, causes and treatments for leg veins and some of the most important aspects for you to know include: